 Yorkshire Property Market Predictions

 Well it has certainly been quite a year so far in the property market – especially in Yorkshire.
 Continued stories of ferocious competition, block viewing days, best and final offers, gazumping and there doesn’t seem to be much let up.
+On reflection of this activity, I’ve noted Yorkshire property market predictions for the future.

 As we came out of the lockdown earlier in the year, the market immediately (and as predicted) got straight back up to speed.
 We then had the Chancellor’s ‘brain wave’ of the SDLT holiday.
 This sent market activity into the stratosphere and I have never experienced anything like it after 19 years in the industry.